vault27/Foundation/bgp.md

 ## Neighbor states

-## Attributes
+## Path Attributes

 <img width="671" alt="image" src="https://github.com/philipp-ov/foundation/assets/116812447/c5e511a8-6318-4367-9c34-3bacd0ffa26c">

+10 attributes in total!
+Only 3 are absolutely mandatory!

 Path attributes fall into four separate categories:

-1. Well-known mandatory - The PA must be in every BGP Update, all devices have to support it
+- Well-known mandatory - The PA must be in every BGP Update, all devices have to support it
-2. Well-known discretionary - he PA is not required in every BGP Update, all devices have to support it: ATOMIC_AGGREGATE
+- Well-known discretionary - he PA is not required in every BGP Update, all devices have to support it
-3. Optional transitive - not all have to support it, the router should silently forward the PA to other routers without needing to consider the meaning of the PA
+- Optional transitive - not all have to support it, the router should silently forward the PA to other routers without needing to consider the meaning of the PA
-4. Optional non-transitive - not all have to support it, the router should remove the PA so that it is not propagated to any peers
+- Optional non-transitive - not all have to support it, the router should remove the PA so that it is not propagated to any peers

 ### Well-known mandatory